 New Zealand's South Island offers an unlimited amount of fly fishing opportunities.
 There is just about every conceivable water type to fish: beautiful freestone rivers, clear mountain streams, open valley braids and pristine remote head water spring creeks.
 All of these are spectacular in every form and with big fish and stunning scenery this is New Zealand fly fishing at its best.

 Pleasant Point Museum and Railway is an award winning homage to the region's past.
 Board the Fully restored steam train at the original Railway Station, built in 1875, which is in the centre of the quaint country town of Pleasant Point.
 Travel down the track to the Keanes Crossing complex where there is vintage railway rolling stock; including steam locomotives an 85 ton Ab699 built in 1922 and a 16 ton D16 built in 1878.
 One of the worlds only Model T Ford Railcars runs daily throughout the summer months (check the timetables).
 At the historic museum you can walk through and marvel at the interesting displays of railway memorabilia.
 Also have a look at the displays of old computers and at the vintage printery see how newspapers were printed in years gone by.
 Many of the machines here are more than 100 years old.
 Some of the unique features of this award winning attraction include New Zealand's only restored half-birdcage carriage built in 1895, locomotive and wagon turntables and the former 1912 Washdyke signal box.
-See more details and timetables here.
+See more details and timetables for train trips here.